Parinacota (volcano): Flora and fauna

 Among the ecological factors that determine vegetation in the region are lack of water, saline soils, plentiful solar irradiation, herbivores, wind and cold nighttime temperatures.
 These plant species which release airborne pollen can often be identified in samples taken from Parinacota's icecap, where winds deposit the pollen grains.Animal species that live around Parinacota include flamingo, guanaco, huemul, rhea, vicuña and viscacha.
 Among predatory animals feature the Andean cat, the pampas cat and the puma.
 The most abundant animal species however are rodents, some of which can be found up to the highest treelines and which include the viscacha and the burrowing tuco-tuco.
 Also important are birds, such as the rhea, the tinamous, flamingos and various predatory and wetland birds, including the Andean condor.

 Many mammal species in the area were decimated in the past, although some have displayed a recent recovery in numbers.
-Parinacota and surroundings in 1965 were made part of the Lauca National Park, which was further modified in 1970 and 1983.
+Parinacota and surroundings in 1965 were made part of the Lauca National Park, which was further modified in 1970 and 1983 and is an UNESCO biosphere reserve.
 This natural preserve features a unique flora and fauna for Chile.
 However, potential future water diversions from Lake Chungará, the hunting of indigenous animals, overharvesting of the vegetation, overgrazing and the existence of a major border-crossing highway close to Lake Chungará constitute ongoing threats to the environment around Parinacota.

 Lake Chungará adds to the local flora and fauna.
 These include charophytes, diatoms and aquatic macrophyte plants.
 Animal taxa found in the lake include bivalves, gastropods and ostracods.
 About 19 species of Orestias fish are found in the lake, some of which are endemic.
 The speciation of Orestias chungarensis, Orestias laucaensis and Orestias piacotensis was aided by the volcanic activity of Parinacota and its collapse, which separated the watersheds inhabited by their ancestor species and caused allopatric speciation.